Kristina01111000/Drws_site/README.md

 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view

-For Emails:
-- test out email automation
-- Have the email resend it after 3 days
-- Have 2 email lists,everyone added to both have the wellness check send after one day, then after 2 weeks have the 30 day challenge send
-- Send an email every other week with constant contact, so that people’s inboxes don’t get inundated
-- With a link or copy of posts from social pilot
-- Video would have a link
-- Text post could stand alone, or have the beginning (read more) and a link to the rest

 9/5